 |ASUS PRIME A320M-K||A320||mATX||8.5/10|

-Now that AMD’s Ryzen CPUs have been out for awhile, we have a much better idea of what the best AM4 motherboard is at various price points.
+Now that AMD’s Ryzen CPUs are in their 2nd generation, we have a much better idea of what the best AM4 motherboard is at various price points.
 In this guide, we’ve taken a look at 12 different AM4 motherboards at various price ranges to give you an idea of what options are the best for your situation.

 We’ve rated each motherboard based on the performance and features it offers, as well as written an overview of each one.

-So, if you’re looking to build an AMD Ryzen-based gaming PC and you’re looking for an AM4 X370, B350, or A320 chipset motherboard to pair with it, this guide will help you find the right choice for you.
+So, if you’re looking to build an AMD Ryzen-based gaming PC and you’re looking for the best X470 motherboard, X370 motherboard, or B350/A320 chipset motherboards to pair with it, this guide will help you find the right choice for you.

 Best AM4 Motherboard Under $300